 “The exhibition itself is a kind of archive, but its poetics, as [Edward] Snowden suggests, are less vested in the archive than in how its data is encountered at the level of everyday life.”

 "One of your missions as a museum is to create a platform for artists who make socially conscious art, who are compelled to deal with social and political issues. . . .
-We felt that Laura was an original, strong and compelling voice in all that."
+Laura was an original, strong and compelling voice in all that."

 —Jay Sanders speaks about Laura Poitras, The New York Times

 "Oscar-winning Documentarian Laura Poitras Is Emerging—Carefully—Into the Spotlight”

 "The Boston-born filmmaker has found a new outlet to bring home the realities of the surveillance state to Americans.”

 "A New Violent Image: Laura Poitras at The Whitney"

 —The Huffington Post